msalemor/llm-use-cases/cost-savings.md

 - LLM model (Davinci): Send a Prompt and receive a Completion.
 - Chat Model (GPT 3 or 4): have a conversation.
 Use the previous conversation as context.
-- A GPT model can be used as an LLM model if no conversation history is sent for Completion.
+- A Chat model can be used as an LLM model if no conversation history is sent as part of the context for Completion.
 - Consider whether the solution can be served with an LLM model.
-Do you need the conversation state?
+Do you really need the conversation state?
-- The chat model will send all history tokens as input.
+- In a Chat model all history tokens will be sent as part of the input.
-- If the chat model is required to meet the requirement, consider how much state should you keep?
+- If the Chat model is required to meet the requirement, consider how much state should you keep and send for Completion?

 ### 3.3 Prompt Engineering